Obesity

 The complex relationship between prostate cancer and obesity

-Men with obesity are linked with aggressive forms of prostate cancer that rely on fatty acids and Professor Matt Watt is researching why and how to prevent it.
+Men with obesity have been associated with more aggressive forms of prostate cancer, and poorer treatment outcomes.
+Professor Matt Watt is researching the relationship between these diseases and how we can prevent them from progressing.

 Different fat cell types may be key to obesity